Denver and Rio Grande (film): Plot

-The injunction is lifted but Palmer announces he must go to Denver to keep the company out of receivership (and takeover by the CC&SJ).
-Linda reveals his plans to McCabe, who assembles his drunken thugs to prevent Palmer from getting to Denver by stealing a D&RG train and seizing all its stations to block the tracks.
+The injunction is lifted, but Palmer announces that he must travel to Denver to prevent the company from receivership and takeover by the CC&SJ.
+Linda reveals his plans to McCabe, who assembles his drunken thugs to prevent Palmer from reaching Denver by stealing a D&RG train and seizing all its stations to block the tracks.
 A D&RG telegrapher warns Palmer, who rallies his men to fight McCabe's.
 Vesser, Palmer and the D&RG men barrel through the blockade.
-Vesser and Harkness uncouple the engine from the rest of their train and allow it to crash head on into the stolen train to stop it from killing all of the others.
-Linda has doubts about McCabe after the violence and admits everything, but Palmer lets her go free.
+Vesser and Harkness uncouple the engine from the rest of their train and allow it to crash into the stolen train to stop it from killing all of the others.
+Linda has doubts about McCabe after the violence and admits everything, but Palmer releases her.

 Vesser barricades the gorge to keep McCabe in his camp while Palmer continues on to Denver via another branch.
-Linda returns to the camp and recognizes Buff as the killer of the accountant, who admits it just as McCabe enters.
-They argue and Buff exposes McCabe as Bob Nelson's killer.
-McCabe puts dynamite on a train car that will be sent hurtling into Vesser's barricade.
+Linda returns to the camp and recognizes Buff as the killer of the accountant, and he confesses just as McCabe enters.
+They argue and Buff exposes McCabe as Nelson's killer.
+McCabe places dynamite on a train car that will be sent hurtling into Vesser's barricade.
 Dodging bullets from McCabe and Buff, Linda runs to the barricade to warn Vesser and the others, who scatter in time to avoid the blast.
-McCabe, however, is shot in the back by Buff and killed in the explosion.
+McCabe is shot in the back by Buff and killed in the explosion.
 Vesser forgives Linda and looks forward to building the railroad.

+Production

+The film is a dramatization of the construction of the Denver and Rio Grande Western railroad, which was chartered in 1870.
+The film was shot in the summer of 1951 on location using actual D&RG track (now part of the Durango and Silverton Narrow Gauge Railroad) near Durango, Colorado.

+The film's plot is a fictional account based on two factual right-of-way struggles in 1878-1879 between the D&RG and the Atchison, Topeka and Santa Fe Railway.
+One fight occurred across the Raton Pass from Trinidad, Colorado to Raton, New Mexico, where an armed confrontation actually took place, and the other, known as the Royal Gorge War, involved a route between Cañon City and Leadville, Colorado."

+Denver and Rio Grande features a spectacular head-on collision filmed on July 17, 1951 between two Denver and Rio Grande Western locomotives, C-18 #319 and C-19 #345 (painted as the #268), that were slated for retirement.

+Reception

+In a contemporary review for The New York Times, critic Howard Thompson called the film "no better or worse than expected" and wrote: "Mr. Holt has, in fact, gone to a great deal of trouble to duplicate the railroad construction camps of the Eighteen Seventies.
+But, again, in using a highly graphic frame as a playground for some familiar foolishness, Mr. Holt has deliberately compromised.
+'The Denver and Rio Grande' isn't much of a motion picture, but it assuredly adds up to a picture in motion."